What does the Bible teach about Disability?

 Email her by following this link.

-Katie is Team Leader for the Through the Roof “Roofbreaker” project which aims to equip, encourage and resource volunteer disability champions in churches and ministries across the UK.
-She also has a particular focus on reaching churches in Wales, West and South West England.
-Based in Cardiff, Katie has Cerebral Palsy and is a wheelchair user.
-Katie has a background in health and social care law and disability advocacy in the public and third sector.
+Katie has Cerebral Palsy and is a wheelchair user.
+She has a background in health and social care law and disability advocacy in the NHS and charity sector.
 Katie works alongside people with a range of disabilities and access needs, through her work with Through the Roof and in her local church.
 She has a passion to see people Access, and Belong within the church family and be Commissioned to use their gifts and skills for God’s Kingdom.
-You can contact Katie at katie@throughtheroof.org.

 Annette Stuart – Communications Officer